-Commercial Paper Notes or Notes means the State of Wisconsin Transportation Revenue Commercial Paper Notes, 1997 Series A.
+Commercial Paper Notes or Notes means, in aggregate, the State of Wisconsin Transportation Revenue Commercial Paper Notes of 1997, Series A and the State of Wisconsin Transportation Revenue Commercial Paper Notes of 2006, Series A.

 Commission means the State of Wisconsin Building Commission established and existing pursuant to Section 13.48, Wisconsin Statutes, and any successor thereto to whom the powers and duties granted to or imposed by the General Resolution shall be given by law.